 Surprising Ways to Perk Up

-Good to know: When shopping for dark chocolate, make sure it’s at least 70% cocoa to get the most bang for your buck.
+Good to know: When shopping for dark chocolate, make sure it’s at least 70% cacao to get the most bang for your buck.
 Milk chocolate just doesn’t pack the same wallop.
 Like tea, dark chocolate is also chock-full of antioxidants and has other benefits.

 Along with satisfying tummies between lunch and dinner, some protein bars can fight the 3 p.m. blues with a zap of caffeine.
 Some popular brands contain up to 50mg per bar.